insitulabs/assessPrimers/README.md

 # assessPrimers
-PCR primer designing and evaluation tool developed in association with the In Situ Lab initiative
+PCR primer designing and evaluation tool developed in association with the [In Situ Lab](https://insitulabs.org/) initiative.

+## Documentation coming soon